Bifurcation analysis of two-dimensional Rayleigh--B\'enard convection using deflation: Results

-In this case, the pattern of the kinetic energy transitions into a main bent vortex with a vertically elongated vortex on its left and a smaller vortex at the bottom right corner (see \cref{fig:branch_g}(a)).
-From \cref{fig:bif_diagrams} we can see that even though the kinetic energy of branch (8) is equal to that of the upper part of branch (7) for $Ra > 50000$, the potential energy is much smaller and apparently the smallest among the branches we have considered.
-The pattern of the potential energy is essentially a hot plume that rises effectively all the way to the cold plate (see \cref{fig:branch_g}(b)).
+Branch (8) illustrated in \cref{fig:branch_g} bifurcates from the lower part of the disconnected branch (11) at $Ra \approx 37000$ (see also \cref{fig:bif_diagrams}).
+In this case, the pattern of the velocity transitions into a main bent vortex with a vertically elongated vortex on its left and a smaller vortex at the bottom right corner (see \cref{fig:branch_g}(a)).
+From \cref{fig:bif_diagrams} we can see that even though the kinetic energy of branch (8) is equal to that of the upper part of branch (11) for $Ra > 50000$, the potential energy is much smaller and apparently the smallest among the branches we have considered.
+The pattern of the temperature is essentially a hot plume that rises effectively all the way to the cold plate (see \cref{fig:branch_g}(b)).
 This flow pattern becomes increasingly more efficient at transferring heat across the domain as $Ra$ increases (see \cref{fig:bif_diagrams}(c)).
-However, it is not as efficient in convecting heat as the pattern of branch (7) (see lower branch in \ref{fig:branch_f}(b)) because two hot plumes are obviously more effective than one.
-The steady state solution of branch (8) is stationary unstable to finite perturbations over the range $37000 \lesssim Ra \leq 10^5$ except for a small range around $Ra = 50000$ where it becomes oscillatory unstable.
-This can be seen from \cref{fig:branch_f}(c) and \ref{fig:branch_f}(d), where the two largest growth rates (coloured in red and blue) swap with each other in this small range of Rayleigh numbers.
+However, it is not as efficient in convecting heat as the pattern of branch (11) (see lower branch in \ref{fig:branch_f}(b)) because two hot plumes are obviously more effective than one.
+The steady state of branch (8) is unstable to a real eigenmode over the range $37000 \lesssim Ra \leq 10^5$ except for a small range around $Ra = 50000$ where it becomes unstable to a complex eigenmode.
+This can be seen from \cref{fig:branch_g}(c) and \ref{fig:branch_g}(d), where the two largest growth rates (coloured in red and blue) swap with each other in this small range of Rayleigh numbers.
+Finally, the real part of the eigenvalue depicted in blue in \cref{fig:branch_g}(c-d) crosses zero at $Ra\approx 62000$, giving birth to a Hopf bifurcation.

-The second disconnected branch that we find in this range of Rayleigh numbers is branch (9) and arises at $Ra \approx 70000$ (see \cref{fig:branch_h}).